AppImageCommunity/AppImageUpdate/README.md

 ## Components

 * `AppImageUpdate`: GUI application to update AppImages with
-* `appimageupdatetool`: A command line tool that does the same but in the terminal
+* `appimageupdatetool`: Command line tool to update AppImages with (does the same as the above)
 * `validate`: A tool to check signed AppImages (AppImageUpdate has this built in)

 ## Motivation